 Accurately describe the reason for requesting user data via a permission API

-You must clearly and accurately disclose the reason for requesting user data via a permission API by using the "context" field in the corresponding method.
+You must clearly and accurately disclose the legitimate business reason for requesting user data via a permission API by using the "context" field in the corresponding method.

 In addition to the requirements above, the table below describes requirements for specific activities and data types.